Information for students, faculty and staff regarding COVID-19. (Updated: 21 October 2020)

 At the student web, there are a number of web pages with general information about things you need to know when you are a student at Umeå University.
 You will also find information and services related to your own studies.
 Here you get an overview.

 When you have been admitted to an education, you must register.
 During your studies, you need to sign up for examinations.
 When your teacher has checked your exam, you will want to know your result.
 This type of information about your studies is recorded in the Ladok system.
 Schedules and tasks that you need to do during your studies are available in other systems.
-You can find all the information relating to your studies, when you have signed in with your Umu-ID, on one of two pages on the student web: the start page, Completed courses and certificates, My certificates or My settings.
+You can find all the information relating to your studies, when you have signed in with your Umu-ID, on one of four pages on the student web: the start page, Completed courses and certificates, My certificates or My settings.

 At the top of the page you will see the heading "Notifications" when you have received one.
 You will receive notifications when:

 "Active courses" are those for which you have been registered for the current term, but also courses you are admitted to but have not yet registered for.
 "Not completed courses" are courses from previous terms that you have not yet completed.

 Next to the course name is a coloured text that tells you if you have been admitted or registered on the course.

 As soon as you have been finally admitted to a course at Umeå University, you will see it on the start page of the student website.
 Next to the course name, you will find a coloured text that says "Admitted".